Vanguard Intermediate-Term Treasury ETF

 VGIT

-VGIT is an exchange-traded fund that tracks an index of U.
+VGIT is an exchange-traded fund (ETF) that holds a portfolio of U.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily